-In the second of this two-part series, Sam Randall, Senior Manager, Technology, Financial Services, Robert Walters Singapore, explores how exactly professionals working in the financial services technology landscape can future-proof their careers.
+In the second of this two-part series, we explore how exactly professionals working in the financial services technology landscape can future-proof their careers.

 In the first part of this blog we discussed ongoing trends in Singapore's financial services technology market.
 We also looked at potential disruptors to this market and identified key areas where demand for talent is set to be high.

 For a job seeker, staying relevant in such a market can be challenging, in addition to being a stressful experience.

 With sweeping regulatory reform, huge threats from cyber crime, decreasing margins, unpredictable global political landscapes and an increasingly demanding and technology savvy client base, the pressures for financial services to implement change are possibly greater than they have ever been.

 Change must happen quickly and efficiently and businesses must be sufficiently agile to meet the demands of such a market.
 We forsee organisations becoming leaner and more agile, and expecting more from their existing talent.
 Efficiency, productivity and the ability to change could well be key factors that make or break a company operating in this environment.